Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Conclusions

 \section{Conclusions}

-In this paper, we overview the physical properties of 42 compact stellar sources, likely star clusters, associated with a massive, quiescent galaxy at $z=2.53$ behind the Abell~2744 galaxy cluster.
+In this paper, we overview the physical properties of 36 compact stellar sources, likely star clusters, associated with a massive, quiescent galaxy at $z=2.53$ behind the Abell~2744 galaxy cluster.
 The clusters tell a story of the formation history of the Relic that provides a unique laboratory for testing globular cluster formation theories.
 Below we summarize the main results,

-\begin{itemize} \item The stellar populations of the Relic clusters are comprised of three main age groups.
-The oldest stars $>1$ Gyr likely formed in-situ at $z>5$ in tandem with the bulk of the host galaxy.
-The intermediate-age population, with ages of $\sim$100-500 Myr, are thought to be the result of both a tidal interaction with two nearby low-mass quiescent galaxies as well as clusters formed ex-situ and acquired via accretion events.
-While the galaxy is overall quenched, we see clear evidence for a young cluster population (10-100 Myr) that exist system wide spatially and are also suspected to have been accreted.
-Altogether, if the 42 clumps survive to the present day, they bookend the typical age range of local globular cluster systems of 11-13 Gyr. \item The Relic hosts over a dozen clusters that are sufficiently old to be considered both gravitationally-bound and likely to survive subsequent mass loss due to dynamic interactions.
+\begin{itemize} \item The stellar populations of the Relic clusters comprise three main age groups.
+The oldest stars $>1$ Gyr likely formed in situ at $z>5$ in tandem with the bulk of the host galaxy.
+The intermediate-age population, with ages of $\sim$100-500 Myr, are thought to be the result of both a tidal interaction with two nearby low-mass quiescent galaxies as well as clusters formed ex situ and acquired via accretion events.
+While the galaxy is overall quenched, we see clear evidence for a young cluster population (10-100 Myr) that exists system-wide spatially and is also suspected to have been accreted.
+Altogether, if the 36 clumps survive to the present day, they bookend the typical age range of local globular cluster systems of 11-13 Gyr. \item The Relic hosts over a dozen clusters that are sufficiently old to be considered both gravitationally bound and likely to survive subsequent mass loss due to dynamic interactions.
 These clusters are the best known examples of globular cluster candidates at high redshift, given the combination of their old ages, compact/unresolved sizes, and moderately high stellar masses.
-Moreover, they are the oldest clusters observed to date at similar redshifts, and unique in that their host galaxy is globally quenched already by $z=2.5$. \item The stellar masses of the oldest clusters are of order log(M/M$_{\odot}$)$\sim$7.5, consistent with the largest formed globular clusters in model predictions.
-Over the subsequent 11 Gyr to the present-day, it is thought that these compact, gravitationally-bound stellar systems could experience up to an order of magnitude loss in stellar mass due to dynamical interactions.
+Moreover, they are the oldest clusters observed to date at similar redshifts, and unique in that their host galaxy is globally quenched already by $z=2.5$. \item The stellar masses of the oldest clusters are of order log(M/M$_{\odot}$)$\sim$7, consistent with the largest formed globular clusters in model predictions.
+Over the subsequent 11 Gyr to the present-day, it is thought that some fraction of these compact, gravitationally-bound stellar systems will be disrupted, whereas the rest will experience up to an order-of-magnitude loss in stellar mass due to dynamical interactions.

 \end{itemize}